kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 		 writing 400
 		 fun 400
 		```

-	As you can see from the screenshot, “is”, “a”, and “of” were removed as stop words.
+	As you can see from the terminal output, “is”, “a”, and “of” were removed as stop words.
 The “.” was removed from text and it was matched correctly to the other instance of text in the second sentence.
 All remaining words were sent to the Mapper and Reducer and aggregated correctly.
 If there was an error in concurrency or synchronization, we would likely see repeated words with differing counts or incorrect counts.

 	*Why aren't the words ordered?* Because we use a hashmap to store unique words and their current count.
 We achieve O(1) lookup but sacrifice any kind of ordering.
 Even if we listed words in the order they were received in the Reducer, we wouldn't be guaranteed the same order as the original file without significantly more synchronization overhead.
 	{: .notice--warning}